Quick summary

 - Navigate to your repository on GitHub.

-- Add a simple workflow definition.
+- Add a simple workflow definition to the file using YAML syntax.

 - Commit and push the workflow file by clicking 'Commit changes'.